 When we have hundreds or even thousands of layers in our document, working with them in the Layers panel can be very hard.
 We would need to scroll the list for a long time to find a specific layer.
 But there is a solution.

 Photopea (as well as many other image editors) allows you to create folders of layers.
 You can put related layers inside one folder.
 Folders can contain other folders.
-The folder can be folded and unfolded, just like the folder in the file system of your computer.
+The folder can be folded and unfolded, just like the folder in your computer.

 Basic layer properties

 There are several basic properties of the layer, that you can change in the Layers panel.
 The main property is the visibility, which you can switch by clicking the eye icon of a layer (or a folder).
-When some layer is selected, you can edit the blend mode, the opacity and the layer lock of that layer at the top of the Layers panel.
+When some layer is selected, you can edit the blend mode and the opacity of that layer at the top of the Layers panel.